1. Home

 FAQ

-You must make a minimum transaction of ₹100 within the first 30 days of receiving your card.
+You must make a minimum transaction of at least ₹100 within the first 30 days of receiving your card.
 If you do not meet this requirement, you will not be eligible to receive your reward points.